 Thomas Guskey (2007) pointed out that formative assessments will not necessarily lead to improved student learning or teacher quality without appropriate follow-up corrective activities after the assessments.
 These activities have three essential characteristics.
 They present concepts differently, engage students differently in learning, and provide students with successful learning experiences.
 For example, if a concept was originally taught using a deductive approach, a corrective activity might employ an inductive approach.
 An initial group activity might be replaced by an individual activity, or vice versa.
 Corrective activities can be done with the teacher, with a student's friend, or by the student working alone.
 As learning styles vary, providing several types of such activities to give students some choice will reinforce learning (pp. 29-30).

-Guskey (2007) suggested several activities to consider, which are included in the following table.
-He recommends these be done during class time to ensure those who need them the most will take part.
+Guskey (2007) suggested several possible corrective activities, which are included in the following table.
+He recommended these be done during class time to ensure those who need them the most will take part.

 How to Use Corrective Activities

 |Individual Tutoring||Tutors can also include older students, teacher aides, classroom volunteers.||X||X|

 |Peer Tutoring||Avoid mismatched students, as this can be counterproductive.||X|

 |Cooperative Teams||Teachers group 3-5 students to help one another by pooling knowledge of group members.
 Teams are heterogeneous and might work together for several units.||X|

 |Course Textbooks||Reread relevant content, which corresponds to problem areas.
 Provide students with exact sections or examples so they can go directly to it.||X||X||X|